Opposition accuses Liberals of protecting friends, other ‘big fish’ named in Paradise Papers

 Senator Percy Downe said the government may have allocated $1-billion in long-term funding to the CRA to fight tax evasion, but that only $35-million in new money was spent on that front in 2016-2017.

-"I was surprised the number was so low," said Mr. Downe said of the information that he received from the CRA.
+"I was surprised the number was so low," Mr. Downe said of the information that he received from the CRA.

 He added the agency remains vague on the actual amount of money that it has been recovering as part of its increased auditing efforts.
 "Unfortunately, it's a continuing effort on the part of the CRA to try and mislead Canadians about what they are doing," he said.